RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Experiments

 \subsection{Datasets}

 The \textbf{Sherlock} dataset \cite{hessel2022abduction} contains 103K images collected from the Visual Genome \cite{krishnavisualgenome} and Visual Common Sense Reasoning \cite{zellers2019vcr} datasets.
 These images are split into 90K training, 6.6K validation, and 6.6K testing sets.
 Each image is re-annotated with an average of 3.5 observation-inference pairs, forming 363K samples.
-Particularly, a sample includes a bounding box $\boldsymbol{r}$ and two texts (i.e., clue $\boldsymbol{c}$ + inference $\boldsymbol{f}$).
-Notably, the validation set can be evaluated offline with officially provided scripts, while the testing set needs to be assessed online with the leaderboard.
+Particularly, a sample includes a bounding box $\boldsymbol{r}$ and two texts (i.e., clue $\boldsymbol{c}$ + inference $\boldsymbol{h}$).
+Notably, the validation set can be evaluated offline with officially provided scripts, while the testing set needs to be submitted to the evaluation server of leaderboard.

-Three types of evaluation metrics, from \textbf{retrieval}, \textbf{localization}, and \textbf{comparision} aspects, are adopted for the Sherlock benchmark.
-Specifically, retrieval metrics, such as $img\leftrightarrows text$ mean rank, P@1$_{i\rightarrow t}$, are used to measure correspondence between visual fact and inference text.
+Three types of evaluation metrics, from \textit{retrieval}, \textit{localization}, and \textit{comparision} aspects, are adopted for this benchmark.
+Specifically, retrieval metrics include $img\leftrightarrows text$ mean rank, P@1$_{i\rightarrow t}$.
 For localization, accuracies of grounding candidate regions to the inferences are adopted.
-The candidates can be collected from ground-truth or auto-detected boxes.
 Comparison metric calculates the accordance between machine and human predictions.

+The \textbf{RefCOCO} dataset \cite{yu2016modeling} origins from the MSCOCO dataset \cite{lin2014microsoft}.
+We test the generalization of the RCA~on the Referring Expression Comprehension (REC task) using Accuracy@0.5.
+This task aims to link a distinctive sentence to a specific object box when multiple similar objects are present.
+This dataset contains 3 splits: RefCOCO, RefCOCO+, and RefCOCOg.
+The RefCOCO and RefCOCOg allow for relational expressions of position (left/right), while RefCOCO+ has only expression on appearance.
+Specifically, RefCOCO/+/g contains 19.9/19.9/26.7K images, respectively, covering 50.0/49.8/54.8K object instances with corresponding 142/141/85K referring expressions.
+Since REC requires bounding box proposals for the ``\textit{text-to-region}'' grounding, we adopt the YoloV8 to generate candidate proposals as inputs for our RCA.